Multilevel upload dirs to accomodate 1000's of files

 The are other ways, but it's already a big improvement, IMO.

-#1 Updated by Richard Pecl almost 9 years ago
+#1 Updated by Richard Pecl about 9 years ago

 I think better would be structure like: